postcss/postcss/README.md

 [Rework] was a first CSS postprocessors framework and very similar to PostCSS.

-But Rework has much simplier API and will destroy your CSS code style and indentations.
+But Rework hasn’t high level API and will destroy your CSS code style and indentations.
 So we can’t use it in text editor plugins.

 Instead of it, PostCSS will preserves all spaces and code formatting.
 If you didn’t change rule, output will be byte-to-byte equal.